-It’s baby bedtime and so I’m rocking Vienna to sleep.
-A sound machine muffles the remnants of neighborhood noise while an old fashioned boom box plays a Muzak version of a song I can’t quite place.
+It’s baby bedtime and I’m rocking Vienna to sleep.
+A sound machine muffles the remnants of neighborhood noise while an old-fashioned boom box plays a Muzak version of a song I can’t quite place.

-I give it time and once the day’s to-do list drifts away and the white noise does its magic on my incessantly ringing ear, I hear a young Stevie Nicks crooning a Landslide lullaby.
-Soon that instrumental supermarket monstrosity of a Fleetwood Mac performance fades away completely and I’m left alone with the lyrics… just the darkness and that raspy ghost of a voice.
+I give it time and once the day’s to-do list drifts away and the white noise does its magic on my incessantly ringing ear, I imagine a young Stevie Nicks crooning a Landslide lullaby.
+Soon that instrumental supermarket monstrosity of a Fleetwood Mac performance fades and I’m left alone with the lyrics… just the darkness and that raspy ghost of a voice.

-Vienna’s sleeping now and as I lay her down I can’t help wonder the degree to which music might influence her life.
-It impacts everyone’s to a degree.
-We become practitioners, fans, or gym rats whose limbs seem immovable without their ear-bud based motivation.
+Vienna’s sleeping now.
+As I lay her down I can’t help but wonder the degree to which music might influence her life.
+It impacts everyone’s.
+We become practitioners, fans, or gym rats whose limbs seem immovable without their earbud-based motivation.

-For me there’s the Billy Joel thing.
 Friends would hardly peg me a Fleetwood fanatic.
-Still, here I sit investing an evening in a 40 year-old song.
+The Piano Man has always been my go-to, the soundtrack of my formative years.
+Still, there’s magic in this moment and so I sit, investing an evening in my baby girl and a 40-year-old song.
 What ridiculous fun.